How We Create Fantasy Football Player Projections

 Similar Player Model

 We found historical players similar to this year’s fantasy players at quarterback, running back, wide receiver, and tight end.
-To do so, we looked at 2022 stats.
-We also included personal characteristics and team stats for this year’s players, and found past players with similar profiles.
-We then used the following year’s results for those similar players to project how this year’s players will do in 2023.
+To do so, we looked at 2023 (previous year) stats.
+We also included personal characteristics and team stats for this year’s players and found past players with similar profiles.
+We then used the following year’s results for those similar players to project how this year’s players will do in 2024.
 You can read more about the similar player model details here.

 Average Draft Position Model

-We incorporated market data into our projections, by looking at average draft position (ADP) for players.
-We converted each player’s ADP into expected fantasy points, based on historical draft outcomes at each position.
+We incorporated market data into our projections by looking at players’ average draft position (ADP).
+Based on historical draft outcomes at each position, we converted each player’s ADP into expected fantasy points.
 You can read more about the ADP model and converting to expected fantasy points here.

 Team Usage Model

-Finally, we looked at league-wide and team-specific trends on how touches, yards, and touchdowns were distributed among positions, and between players at each position.
-For example, the RB1 (the starting running back) for the Tennessee Titans has a different volume expectation than the RB1 for the Buffalo Bills, based on how the teams have utilized those roles in the recent past.
+Finally, we looked at league-wide and team-specific trends on how touches, yards, and touchdowns were distributed among positions and between players at each position.
+For example, the RB1 (the starting running back) for the San Francisco 49ers has a volume expectation different from the RB1 for the Denver Broncos based on how the teams have utilized those roles in the recent past.

-We multiplied the percentage estimates for each role by the 2023 team projections to get role-based fantasy point projections.
-We then assigned players to each role to get player point projection based on team usage trends.You can read more about our team usage model here.
+We multiplied the percentage estimates for each role by the 2024 team projections to get role-based fantasy point projections.
+We then assigned players to each role to get player point projections based on team usage trends.You can read more about our team usage model here.

 Putting Them All Together

-We combined the three fantasy points outputs, with the Similar Player Model weighing most heavily, followed by ADP Model (to incorporate market data) and then team usage.
-(As we noted in our Similar Player explanation, we also now incorporate market ADP data as part of the “similar player” analysis as well.)
+We combined the three fantasy points outputs, with the Similar Player Model weighing most heavily, followed by the ADP Model (to incorporate market data) and then team usage.
+(As we noted in our Similar Player explanation, we also incorporate market ADP data as part of the “similar player” analysis.)

 For many players, the three model projections were very similar.
 But there are exceptions.
 If you see a player where our projection is either above or below the consensus, then there are three main explanations:

-• the player similarity scores were either really good or really poor for that player, relative to others with a similar ADP;
+- the player similarity scores were either really good or poor for that player relative to others with a similar ADP;

-• the overall team projection (and thus how big the overall points “pie” is that the player can get a piece of) doesn’t match the team’s combined ADP-based projection, meaning that somebody (often, multiple players) on the team needs to be higher or lower than the consensus in order to make the numbers work.
+- the overall team projection (and thus how big the overall points “pie” is that the player can get a piece of) doesn’t match the team’s combined ADP-based projection, meaning that somebody (often, multiple players) on the team needs to be higher or lower than the consensus to make the numbers work.

 Why are Your Projections Lower Than Other Sites?

-You may notice that our player projections are lower across the board than those from some other websites.
-Depending on which player you compare, they could also be lower than full 2023 totals for some stars.
+You may notice that our fantasy football player projections are lower across the board than those from other websites.
+Depending on which player you compare, they could also be lower than the full 2024 totals for some stars.

-Austin Ekeler, for example, had 1,637 yards from scrimmage and 18 total touchdowns last year.
-This year, we project Ekeler for 1,318 yards and 11.0 touchdowns.
+Christian McCaffrey, for example, had 2,023 yards from scrimmage and 21 total touchdowns last year.
+This year, we project McCaffrey for 1,496 yards and 13.5 touchdowns.

-The primary reason is that plenty of sites project stats based on an assumption the player plays all year.
+The primary reason is that plenty of sites project stats based on the assumption the player plays all year.
 Our projections, meanwhile, include the real risk of injury and missed games.
-The ADP and Similar Players models use actual fantasy scoring of players, which includes seasons where games were missed to injury.
-Ekeler’s similar player-seasons, for example, include two seasons each of Brian Westbrook, Alvin Kamara, Jamaal Charles, and Matt Forte.
+The ADP and Similar Players models use actual fantasy players’ scoring, including seasons where games were missed due to injury.
+For example, McCaffrey’s similar player seasons include two seasons each of Brian Westbrook, LaDainian Tomlinson, and Austin Ekeler, as well as last year’s season and a Jamaal Charles year.
 Overall, his comparable players averaged missing just over two games the next season, and pro-rated to a 17-game schedule averaged 14.5 games.

-Real results that include injuries means our projections are a bit lower.
-If we knew Ekeler would play every game again, he would be projected for over 1,700 yards from scrimmage.
-But don’t worry, everyone is being projected under the same method.
-That means everything is relative, and all running backs are projected with less than 17 games played.
-So you should look at the projection differences between players.
-Ekeler is still near the top of our PPR running back rankings in 2023, even if he is projected, on average, to have fewer yards and touchdowns than in 2022.
+So, you should look at the projection differences between players.
+McCaffrey is still at the top of our PPR running back rankings in 2024, even if he is projected, on average, to have fewer yards and touchdowns than in 2023.

-One indication that our projections are more accurate is that when we have had a difference of at least 100 yards or at least one touchdown from the player prop lines on season yards or touchdowns offered, a pick in the direction of our projection has hit more than 65% of the time in each of the last three seasons.
-Last year, we posted some of our picks based on these projections in our Staff Picks section, and preseason player props on over/unders went 15-7.
+One indication that our projections are more accurate is that when we have had a difference of at least 100 yards or at least one touchdown from the player prop lines on season yards or touchdowns offered from 2020 to 2022, a pick in the direction of our projection was correct more than 65% of the time in each of those seasons.

 Going Forward

-The above explains the methods used to generate the initial projections for 2023.
-These projections should be good at the outset of players reporting for training camp, but could change with news about depth chart changes once the season approaches.
+The above explains the methods used to generate the initial projections for 2024.
+These projections should be good at the outset of players reporting for training camp but could change with news about depth chart changes once the season approaches.

 One example is a wide receiver situation where it is unclear who the starters are.
-That’s the case in Carolina, where the current projections are very similar for a top four of veteran free agent signings Adam Thielen and D.J.
-Chark, rookie Jonathan Mingo, and third-year player Terrace Marshall.
-Based on our similar player projections, their respective ages and draft value and production, those players look very similar in risk profile.
-But as we get into the season, we’ll get a sense of who is getting more reps with the first team, and tweak the outlook in those cases.
+That’s the case with the Chargers, who no longer have Keenan Allen or Mike Williams as starters.
+The team has Joshua Palmer, second-year Quentin Johnston, drafted rookie Ladd McConkey in the second round, and signed veteran D.J.
+Clark.
+Although we base our projections on similar player projections, ages, draft value, and production, there’s still uncertainty about how the targets will be distributed.
+As we get closer to the season, we’ll get a sense of who is getting more reps with the first team and tweak the outlook in those cases.

-But the key to all of this is that our team projections match our player projections.
+However, the key to our fantasy football player projections is that our team projections match our player projections.
 Our player projections are in line with the expected team performance.
-If a team is projected for 4,000 passing yards, then the backs, receivers, and tight ends will be projected to have 4,000 receiving yards altogether.
+If we project a team for 4,000 passing yards, we also project the backs, receivers, and tight ends to have 4,000 receiving yards collectively.